QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 nodes inside the subtree.

-A node inside a subtree may be present in multiple templates that have been applied, and/or it may be present as non-template config inside the subtree.
-The requirements for combining the templates and the non-template config together are as follows:
+A node inside a subtree may be present in multiple templates that have been applied, and/or it may be present as non-template configuration inside the subtree.
+The requirements for template expansion are as follows:

-*  The value of a node in the \<intended\> configuration is determined by using precedence to decide where to take the value from.
+*  The value of a node in \<intended\> is determined by using precedence rule to decide where to take the value from.

-*  Non-template config always has the highest precedence.
+*  Non-template configuration always has the highest precedence.

 *  When templates are applied to multiple ancestors, the innermost ancestor takes precedence.